David L. Weakliem

 I am interested in political sociology (especially public opinion), social stratification, and quantitative methods.
+My latest book, Public Opinion (Polity), was published in 2020.
 Hypothesis Testing and Model Selection in the Social Sciences (Guilford), which examines classical and Bayesian approaches to hypothesis testing, as well as “information criteria” for trading off goodness of fit versus complexity, was published in 2016.
-I am currently working on a book on the sociology of public opinion.
 More information about my interests can be found on my blog, “Just the Social Facts, Ma’am.”.

 David Weakliem.
 2016.
 Hypothesis Testing and Model Selection in the Social Sciences.
 New York: Guilford.